 I’m deep into spring cleaning and I’ve been gathering up items around the house that we no longer use.
-Usually, I bag everything up to donate but this year I decided to challenge myself and upcycle as many things as possible.
-My motto this year and going forward is… recycle, reuse and repurpose.
+Usually, I bag everything up to donate but this year I decided to challenge myself and upcycle and reuse as many things as possible.

 Why A Green Patina Finish?